ovh/docs/pages/web_cloud/web_hosting/copy_database/guide.en-sg.md

 ![Database success message](images/success-copy-database.png){.thumbnail}

 It may take several minutes to copy the database.
-To check that the copy has been processed, go to the `Ongoing tasks`{.action} tab.
+To check the progress, go to the `Ongoing tasks`{.action} tab.
 In the table, a new row will appear for your copy with a status of "scheduled".
 Once the operation is complete, the line disappears.

 ![Ongoing tasks](images/ongoing-tasks.png){.thumbnail}

 #### Choice 2 - Copy to a database on a Web Cloud Databases server

-You have just selected `Copy to a Web Cloud Databases`{.action}.
+You have selected `Copy to a Web Cloud Databases`{.action}.
 Two drop-down lists appear.
 Click on the first link, then select the Web Cloud Databases solution that your destination database is based on.
-Once you have selected the Web Cloud Databases solution, click on the second dropdown list to choose the destination database on your Web Cloud Databases server.
+Once you have selected the Web Cloud Databases solution, click on the second drop-down list to choose the destination database on your Web Cloud Databases server.

 Click `Next`{.action}.
 The following confirmation message is displayed: